-As everything seems to change around us more quickly than ever, what trends should church leaders pay attention to in 2019?
+As everything seems to change around us more quickly than ever, what church trends should church leaders pay attention to in 2019?

 Here are the direct links:

 The reason this matters so much is two-fold.

 First, there’s no shortage of information in our culture.
 But there is a shortage of meaning.
 It’s one thing to know something is happening, it’s another to know what to do with it and which church trends matter most.

 Second, leaders who fail to navigate the disruptive church trends happening in our culture won’t be left with much to lead.